 - The Dual camera setup on the rear side

 - Water-resistant, dustproof

 - Other key specifications like in normal smartphones

 This year marked a new era in the bezel-less smartphones.
-Vivo, the brand known for producing selfie-centric smartphones has showcased a concept phone - Vivo Apex which started the irk in the smartphone industry again.
-Almost all brands' flagships have very thin narrow bezel-less and introduced a special thing called 'NOTCH' to give a full view display.
-The main reason for introducing the notch is to keep the front-cam, speaker and some sensors.
+Vivo, the brand known for producing selfie-centric smartphones, has showcased a concept phone – Vivo Apex, which started the irk in the smartphone industry again.
+Almost all brands’ flagships have very thin narrow bezel-less and introduced an extraordinary thing called ‘NOTCH‘ to give a full view display.
+The main reason for adding the notch is to keep the front-cam, speaker, and some sensors.

 You might hate the notch smartphones, but it will stay for another year.
 Even the recently launched Google Pixel 3, and iPhone XS Max have got the big notches.
-There's a big news in the smartphone market that Samsung has finally able to crack the code, and might introduce a complete bezel-less smartphone next year.
+There’s big news in the smartphone market that Samsung has finally able to crack the code, and might introduce an utterly bezel-less smartphone next year.
 This rumored smartphone has a front camera and all the sensors within the display.

 Great news!
 Samsung established the direction of mobile phone design in 2019!

 On October 18th, Samsung Display invited about 20 customers to hold the "2018 Samsung OLED Forum" at the Shenzhen Marriott Hotel in China.
 At the meeting, Samsung showed a PPT pic.twitter.com/sYu0ORTd6V